TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

     * HOW TO BECOME A PIRATE ON ROBLOX!
       * Video includes  "f\*\*\*" (59x),"s\*\*\*" (12x), and "b\*\*\*\*" (4x), "a\*\*" (2x), "r\*\*\*" (4x), and "c\*\*\*" (1x).
       * URL: https://www.youtube.com/watch?v=CNqOrpkX1xU
-* RazorFishGaming (RazorFishGamingYT and RazorFishPengiYT)
+* RazorFishGaming (UseCodeRAZORFISH and RazorFishPengiYT)
   * Information Collection
     * ALL 2 NEW SUPERHERO SIMULATOR CODES - New Game Release/ Roblox
       * Description references the data collection website gainblox.com.